EMedicine: Usage among specialists

 In 2012 Volsky et al. evaluated the most frequently used internet information sources by the public, (1) identifying the three most frequently referenced Internet sources; (2) comparing the content accuracy of each of the three sources and (3) ascertaining user-friendliness of each site; and (4) informing practitioners and patients of the quality of available information.
 They found Wikipedia, eMedicine, and MedlinePlus (United States National Library of Medicine (NLM)/National Institutes of Health (NIH) were the most referenced sources.
 For content accuracy, eMedicine scored highest (84%; p<0.05) over MedlinePlus (49%) and Wikipedia (46%).
 The highest incidence of errors and omissions per article was found in Wikipedia (0.98±0.19), twice more than eMedicine (0.42±0.19; p<0.05).
 Errors were similar between MedlinePlus and both eMedicine and Wikipedia.
-On ratings for user interface, which incorporated Flesch-Kinkaid Reading Level and Flesch Reading Ease, MedlinePlus was the most user-friendly (4.3±0.29).
+On ratings for user interface, which incorporated Flesch-Kincaid Reading Level and Flesch Reading Ease, MedlinePlus was the most user-friendly (4.3±0.29).
 This was nearly twice that of eMedicine (2.4±0.26) and slightly greater than Wikipedia (3.7±0.3).
 All differences were significant (p<0.05).
 There were seven topics for which articles were not available on MedlinePlus.
 They concluded "Knowledge of the quality of available information on the Internet improves pediatric otolaryngologists' ability to counsel parents.
 The top web search results for pediatric otolaryngology diagnoses are Wikipedia, MedlinePlus, and eMedicine.
 Online information varies in quality, with a 46–84% concordance with current textbooks. eMedicine has the most accurate, comprehensive content and fewest errors, but is more challenging to read and navigate.
 Both Wikipedia and MedlinePlus have lower content accuracy and more errors; however, MedlinePlus is simplest of all to read, at a 9th grade level.